Pharmacy FAQs – Member Services

-The pharmacy will be led by Daniel Mulloy, the CEO of ARTA.
+The pharmacy is led by Daniel Mulloy, the CEO of ARTA.
 Support will be provided by ARTA’s Director of Pharmacy Services – Yatin Patel.
-The license will be held by the pharmacy manager, Darren Tardif.
+The license is held by the pharmacy manager, Darren Tardif.

-- ARTARx’s pharmacy will be in the ARTA head office space in Edmonton, located at 15505 – 137 Avenue.
+- ARTARx’s pharmacy is located at the ARTA head office space in Edmonton, located at 15505 – 137 Avenue.

 - This location was chosen as approximately 40% of ARTA prescription claims are from the Greater Edmonton Area.

-- In addition to in-person visits, ARTARx will use phone and secure virtual platforms to conduct patient care, where appropriate under Alberta’s current Standards of Practice.
+- In complement to in-person visits, ARTARx can use phone and secure virtual platforms to conduct patient care, where appropriate under Alberta’s current Standards of Practice.

 What are the advantages of ARTARx to members?

-- The ARTARx plan offers a more generous benefits coverage, and the pharmacy will provide more targeted clinical support to ARTA members, as well as members of the general public.
-ARTARx pharmacists are able to discuss coverage options with plan members, as well as monitor and assist with members’ healthcare goals.
+- The pharmacy provides more targeted clinical support to ARTA members, as well as members of the general public.
+ARTARx pharmacists are able to discuss medication options with members, as well as monitor and assist with their health care goals.

-- Profits from the pharmacy are directly injected back into the health plan.
-This would be used to offset premiums and increase other coverage options.
+- Profits from the pharmacy are directly injected back into ARTA, which as a non-profit organization, will use the profits to offset premiums and increase other coverage options.